-Location of the restaurant itself is quite unique.
-Industrial zone is just round the corner, but customers can feel as if they were sitting in the oasis of peace and tranquility.
-Specific menu, fusion cuisine, a mixture of flavors and tastes of local, European, South American and Asian cuisines are the expertise of the main chef.
+The location of the restaurant itself is quite unique.
+The industrial zone is just around the corner, but customers can feel as if they were sitting in an oasis of peace and tranquility.
+Specific menu, fusion cuisine, a mixture of flavors, and tastes of local, European, South American, and Asian cuisines are the expertise of the main chef.

-or send us email with subject: Homa reservation on email@example.com
+or send us an email with the subject: Homa reservation at email@example.com

 DISCO BAR MLADOST

-Mladost looks like a mini version of Tube with a very similar interior, created by an architect Đorđe Gec.
-It has the same clearly defined lines, and lots of concrete and wood.
+Mladost looks like a mini version of the iconic Tube with a very similar interior, created by an architect Đorđe Gec.
+It has the same clearly defined lines and lots of concrete and wood.
 It also offers the same music selection as the Tube, from tech and deep house to techno and funky.
-The best local DJs, such as Marko Nastić, Peppe, Tijana T perform here on a regular basis.
-Mladost is efinitely one of the most hip places in the city.
+The best local DJs, such as Marko Nastić, Peppe, and Vuk Smiljanic perform here on a regular basis.
+Mladost is definitely one of the hippest places in the city.

 Address: Karađorđeva 44, 11000 Belgrade